 The goal of the unit is always to clean the water well enough that it can safely return to the environment.
 Bacteria naturally enters the reservoir with the waste and that bacteria goes to work digesting the solids.
 As much as 50% of the solids can be converted into liquid and gasses in the reservoir.
 Bacteria also forms a layer of biomat on the soil of the leach field as well as in the lines.
 The biomat slows the flow of effluent even more, but it gives the bacteria more time to remove any remaining particles and pathogens.
 Lastly, the top layers of soil also have bacteria.
 So, as the effluent enters the soil, Mother Nature finishes the job.
 By the time the effluent reaches the water table, it’s clean.

 The last part that needs to be addressed on our “How does a septic tank work?” page is how to care for your unit.
 Most units last decades.
 Cement reservoirs often survive for 40 years or more, with some still in use after over 100 years.
 However, the bacteria doesn’t ever totally clean out the reservoir, even if you try to add more bacteria to it, so the remaining solids have to be cleaned out every 3-5 years.
 If you have a traditional unit, this may well be the only care it ever needs, though it should be inspected for wear and damage every time it gets pumped.

-At Atlanta Septic Tank Pros, we handle every aspect of your unit, with precision, expertise, and top-rated customer service.
-If you need a unit installed, maintained, or repaired, we can help.
+If you need a unit installed, maintained, or repaired, Atlanta Septic Tank Pros’ experienced partner technicians can help.
+They handle every aspect of your unit, with precision, expertise, and top-rated customer service.
 Call us at (404) 998-8812 today.